BorisDudkin/FinTech_Module_13_Deep_Neural_Network/README.md

    - [pandas](https://github.com/pandas-dev/pandas) - for the documentation, installation guide and dependencies.

-2. `PyViz` is a Python visualization package that provides a single platform for accessing multiple visualization libraries.
-One of these libraries is hvPlot. <br/>

-   - [PyViz ](https://pyviz.org/) - for guidance on how to start visualization, interactive visualization, styles and layouts customazation.
-   - [hvPlot ](https://hvplot.holoviz.org/) is a visualization library that is designed to work with Pandas DataFrames and that we can use to create interactive plots for our data.<br/>

-3. `Prophet` is a forecasting model implemented and Python.
-It provides completely automated forecasts and trends analysis.
+2. `Scikit-learn` is a simple and efficient tools for predictive data analysis.
+It is built on NumPy, SciPy, and matplotlib.

-   - [Facebook Prophet library ](https://facebook.github.io/prophet/) - for information on the library and its features.<br/>
+   - [scikit-learn ](https://scikit-learn.org/stable/) - for information on the library, its features and installation instructions.<br/>

 ---